-These loans are available with no down payment and low interest rates, and the government backs 100% of the loan.
-Plus, you don’t have to pay for primary mortgage insurance (PMI) with a VA loan.
+These home loans are available with no down payment and low-interest rates, and the government backs 100% of the loan.
+Plus, you don’t have to pay for private mortgage insurance (PMI) with a VA loan.

 To qualify, you must meet the minimum service requirements.
 And your home needs to be inspected and appraised by a licensed home inspector.

 If you’re just getting started on this process, then it can feel pretty overwhelming.
 Here are a few things to help you stay focused and on track:

 - Determine how much you can afford: It’s important to sit down and figure out what kind of mortgage you can realistically afford.
 Stretching yourself too thin financially will cause problems for our family down the road.